The need for strategic skills transformations

 While this growing emphasis on honing critical capabilities is promising, not all skill strategies are created equal.
 McKinsey’s research points to large-scale, programmatic skills transformations as the most impactful type of initiative, with between 71 and 90 percent of organizations that take this approach reporting a positive impact on their ability to realize company strategy, improve employee performance and satisfaction, and bolster employer branding.

-Rather than ad-hoc or responsive initiatives in which employees must scramble to build skills after priorities shift, visionary organizations embark on strategic skills transformations that are rooted in data on workforce capabilities and emerging market demands.
-While this approach is relatively new, organizations that are harnessing data-driven insights to fuel their skills transformations are already enjoying several game-changing advantages.
+Rather than ad-hoc or responsive initiatives in which employees must scramble to build skills after priorities shift, visionary organizations embark on strategic skills transformations rooted in data on workforce capabilities and emerging market demands.
+While this approach is relatively new, organizations that harness data-driven insights to fuel their skills transformations are already enjoying several game-changing advantages.

 Skills transformations are rising to the top of leaders’ radars because of the great threat that knowledge gaps pose to business success.
 If organizations don’t have the skills needed to complete high-priority projects efficiently, their bottom lines will suffer.
 Employees who don’t learn new skills are at risk of falling behind and eventually losing their value to their employer.
 Given how fast technology is advancing—especially with recent AI innovations—employees must constantly learn new skills to stay employable.